 The Legal Services Corporation (LSC) is the single largest funder of civil legal aid for low-income Americans in the nation.
-Established in 1974, LSC operates as an independent 501(c)(3) nonprofit corporation that promotes equal access to justice and provides grants for high-quality civil legal assistance to low-income Americans.
-TechBridge has been privileged to complete work with multiple legal service organizations funded by LSC on items from comprehensive legal assessments to the creation of JusticeServer, a comprehensive case management system.
+Established in , LSC operates as an independent 501(c)(3) nonprofit corporation that promotes equal access to justice and provides grants for high-quality civil legal assistance to low-income Americans.
+We have been privileged to complete work with multiple legal service organizations funded by LSC on items from comprehensive legal assessments to the creation of JusticeServer, a comprehensive case management system.

-This past June, TechBridge TN Community Leader Samantha Sanchez attended LSC’s Opioid Task Force Report Release which was held in Conjunction with the Tennessee Administrative Office of the Courts.
-Representing Tennessee, Chief Justice Jeffrey S. Bivins opened the event and multiple speakers addressed the connection between civil legal aid and opioid use disorder (OUD).
-The event highlighted the recommendations of the LSC Opioid Task Force about strengthening the role of civil legal aid in the response to the opioid epidemic.
+This past June, our Tennessee Community Leader Samantha Sanchez attended LSC’s Opioid Task Force Report Release which was held in conjunction with the Tennessee Administrative Office of the Courts.
+Representing Tennessee, Chief Justice Jeffrey S. Bivins opened the event.
+Multiple speakers addressed the connection between civil legal aid and opioid use disorder (OUD).
+The event highlighted the recommendations of the LSC Opioid Task Force regarding strengthening the role of civil legal aid in the response to the opioid epidemic.

-If you’d like to know more about how TechBridge seeks to support the work of civil legal aid organizations to enhance legal service delivery for those individuals suffering from opioid use disorder, contact TechBridge Legal Technology Leader Samantha Sanchez at email@example.com
+If you’d like to know more about how we supports the work of civil legal aid organizations to enhance legal services delivery for individuals suffering from OUD, contact our legal technology leader Samantha Sanchez.